a young black woman lounges on a yellow couch reading a book on coaching This blog is not about hunting, just to be clear.

 I have known Hunter for over ten years and we have watched him succeed primarily by following principles from his coaching program called The Core.
 The Core is a very aggressive program for both real estate agents and loan officers that is not for everyone, but it is great for anyone needing a shot of accountability and discipline, and a recipe.

-The “tips” I list below are taken from Hunter’s blogs and conversations, and are NOT the usual sales/success tips that we see all the time.
+The “tips” I list below are taken from Hunter’s blogs and conversations and are NOT the usual sales/success tips that we see all the time.

 TIP #1: It’s A Big Pond – Fierce But Friendly Competition.

 This is the tip that sparked this blog, as I run into “unfriendly competitors” all the time and I always wonder “why?”
-Hunter meets, interacts and shares intel with us all the time (and we reciprocate) b/c, to quote Hunter, “it’s a big pond” – meaning that there is always ample business to go around for everyone with the right attitude.
+Hunter meets, interacts and shares intel with us all the time (and we reciprocate) because, to quote Hunter, “it’s a big pond” – meaning that there is always ample business to go around for everyone with the right attitude.
 Further, such interactions are necessary for success for a variety of reasons.
 I am always amused to meet competitors at events who are all too serious and likely to treat our interaction like a UFC stare-down contest.
 It is no coincidence that our most successful competitors are also the ones who are the most friendly with us, despite being insanely competitive.

 TIP #2: “It’s Your Fault.”

 I stole this from Hunter’s blog years ago, and it is an invaluable and key reminder from his coaching program.
 “EVERYTHING IS YOUR FAULT”…for better and for worse.
 If you have the wrong team, if you have the wrong attitudes, if you are short-staffed, disorganized, frustrated, hot-tempered with your folks, overly emotional, critical, fear-based, angry, grumpy, and negative…it’s all your fault.”
-This reminder was a gamechanger for me personally, as I used to get resentful when things weren’t going well until I was reminded that it was all my fault.
+This reminder was a game-changer for me personally, as I used to get resentful when things weren’t going well until I was reminded that it was all my fault.

 TIP #3: “People Remember How You Make Them Feel, Not What We Say.”